countpauper/countpauper/Angel/Design/Language Design.md

 ## Command line
 The console application should interpret each argument that does not start with `-` as statement.
 Files can be executed with the
 `angel import("fn")`.
-All queries and `print("")` built in statements would be written to standard output.
+All `print("")` built in statements would be written to standard output.
-Interpretation errors are written toe stderr and language errors should probably be as well.
+Interpretation errors are written to stderr and language errors should probably be as well.

 Options starting with `-` or `--` are reserved for options, although no options are known yet.